hipersayanX/AVSyncPy/README.md

 AVSyncPy
 ========

-AVSync algorithm implemented in Python.
+Audio and Video synchronization algorithm implemented in Python.